chineseperson0645/CS30-major-project/README.md

 developers, creators and contributers involved in this work.
 We expressely disclaim all liablity in connection with your use of this work.
 The entirety of this work is provided "AS IS" and we make no warranties or representation on any portion of the work.

-The song "Guren no Yumiya Tv Size Ver." by "Linked Horizon" is used in the opening introduction of the game.
-Used under Fair Dealing for educational purposes only in a "not for profit" academic context.

 All portions of this work is intented to be displayed and used in a "not for profit" academic context ONLY.
 All other usages are prohibted.